 The first lesson for me has been about impermanence–Spencer is gone.
 Yes, it was complicated.
 Yes, he did great things with his genius.
 Yes, he did horrible things to his health.
 Yes, we can learn things from his life.
 Yes, there are things we will never know.
 No. He is gone.

 The dust.
-Saturday was a perfect weather day–warm spring sun, dappled shade, light breeze.
-Even in that halcyon climate, every motion–from the breeze to the sighs of careful crowds–took its toll on Luis’ creation.
-Near the end of his three hours, he turned to me and said, “That’s the thing about chalk.
+Saturday’s weather couldn’t have been more pleasant–warm spring sun, dappled shade, light breeze.
+Even in that idyllic climate, every motion–from the breeze to the sighs of careful crowds–took its toll on Luis’ creation.
+Near the end of his three hours of allotted drawing time, he turned to me and said, “That’s the thing about chalk.
 I use the water to make it stick better, but the face is already changed from when I drew it.
 Just in a few hours.”
-His hand fluttered between the photocopied picture of Spencer that ran in the New York Times obituary and the chalk portrait there on the ground before us.
+His hand fluttered between the photocopied picture of Spencer that ran with the New York Times obituary and the chalk portrait there on the ground before us.
 Chalk art changes as you make it.
 It can’t be anything but impermanent.

 An artist creates a portrait that changes as he draws.
 A musician plays a note that fades at the same instant it is born.
-Eight million people breathe in; eight million people breathe out.
+Eight million people breathe in; eight million people breathe out and the dust shifts around them.
 Before we can know a thing, it has moved on.